Spshreyas/spshreyas/README.md

 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... email
 - 😄 Pronouns: ...
 HE/HIM
-- ⚡ Fun fact: ... cheetah, leopard, jaguar, and panther, i thought all this names are for same animal -->
+- ⚡ Fun fact: ... cheetah, leopard. i thought all this names are for same animal -->